bitNathan/YourPalate/README.md

 Unlike traditional recipe platforms that focus on individual meals, YourPalate integrates user data to produce a balanced and diverse meal schedule that encourages culinary exploration while accommodating time and budget limitations.
 Additionally, the application offers a seamless user experience with features like ADA-compliant design, downloadable meal plans, and dynamically updated shopping lists.
 We implement YourPalate using Django, TensorFlow, and SQL as the primary technologies, demonstrating its potential as a valuable tool for enhancing dietary habits and simplifying meal preparation

+### Warning
+This project is written uses Django, specifically in "debug" mode as well, this means the admin page is accessible from the web with no authentication.
+Do not host in production environments without disabling this in Djanog's settings.

 ## Admin page
 Because our project is in debug mode the admin page is not secure.
 It can be acccessed by `<DNS NAME>/admin`as opposed to `<DNS NAME>/YourPalate/etc`.